alexanderhowada/oppai_challenge/README.md

 # Project Overview

+(Sorry for the typing mistakes, did not have time to fix and review it)

 This repository implements the solution of the Oppai challenge.
 Answers to the questions of the Oppai Challenge pdf are at the end.